 The last of our scariest climbs is often agreed to be the hardest climb in the world.
 The Hawaiian ‘White Mountain’ reaches 4,200 metres at the top, with 70 km of non-stop climbing.
 If that wasn’t difficult enough, the last seven kilometres is made up entirely of loose gravel.
 At this point, many riders chose to switch to a mountain bike for the final push to the top.

 Mauna Kea has been described as a monstrous, near-impossible ascent.
 In addition to the daunting climb, cyclists must also be mentally and physically prepared for changing weather conditions and altitude sickness.
 Basically, every cyclist’s worst nightmare – thinning air and an increasing gradient.
 If you make it to the top – you can truly call yourself a pro cyclist.

 If you’re feeling brave and taking on one of these scary climbs (good luck!) then make sure you and your bike are protected with Cycleplan’s Specialist Cycle Insurance.
-With European and Worldwide bicycle cover available, why not take advantage of our EXCLUSIVE 10% autumn discount and get an instant online quote today!
+With European and Worldwide bicycle cover available, why not get an instant online quote today!